-Figure 12 In the past three years there have been four pedestrian fatalities in Lowndes County, in a total of five crashes.
+Figure 12 In the past four years there have been five pedestrian fatalities in Lowndes County, while the number of injuries has increased drastically.

 Photo: Valdosta Daily Times

 High Crash Locations

 While the previous sections have primarily focused on fatal crashes, their impacts, causes and how they relate to the overall goals of the Georgia Governor's Office of Highway Safety Strategic Highway Safety Plan, the following Section will look at the highest crash locations in the City of Valdosta and Lowndes County.